UnfetteredCheddar/UnfetteredCheddar/README.md

 Follow the format of the "settings_example.json" file to set up settings.json.

+If you HAVE created the settings.json file and would like to enable email notifications:
-After creating the settings.json file, enter the following command from within the "gobbler" file of the directory:
+Enter the following command from within the "gobbler" file of the directory
 ```sh
 meteor run --settings settings.json
 ```